 Most properties are rented unfurnished.
 If you are not your bringing furniture with you, then you can rent furniture, or purchase new or second hand on sites such as www.gumtree.com.au

-How do you know if you can afford the rent?
+Relocating to Australia brings questions such as how you know if you can afford the rent?
 If you are following a budget try not to spend more than a third of your net income on rent.
 Your net income is the amount you have left after you have paid your taxes.
 Sometimes landlords will allow you to spend a third of your gross income, when they are assessing you as a potential tenant, without fearing that you may default on your rent but it would not be smart to put yourself on such a tight budget!
 If you want to really enjoy life then think about keeping only a quarter of you net income for rent.

-- Deciding where to live is usually dependent on budget, distance you are willing to commute, proximity to transport and local schools as well as lifestyle factors, such as being close the beach or shopping centres.
+- Deciding where to live in Australia is usually dependent on budget, distance you are willing to commute, proximity to transport and local schools as well as lifestyle factors, such as being close the beach or shopping centres.
 Go to our Where to Live section for suggested areas.

-- Relocation Consultants can help you find a home – their local experience can be very useful in deciding where to live.
+- Elite Woodhams Relocation Consultants can help you find a home – their local experience can be very useful in deciding where to live.
 They can also research rental options, make appointments of homes for you to view and assist you with the application process.The time they save and their expertise and relationships will usually save you money.